-All Elddis Motorhomes have been European Commission Whole Vehicle Type Approved via the Vehicle Certification Agency (VCA).
+All Elddis Motorhomes have been European Commission Whole Vehicle Type Approved.
 In order to ensure your new motorhome is safe to use, Elddis are members of and have been inspected by the following bodies.

 NCC who operate a certification scheme to ensure compliance with the European safety standards for motorhomes.
 National Inspection Council for Electrical Installation and Contracting (NICEIC) who carry out an annual inspection of Elddis electrical installations within motorhomes.